 Lillian lives in Mukilteo where she and her husband Clayton raised their three children.
 A trained counselor she works to bring people together and build consensus to find a common middle ground on a daily basis.

-Lillian is currently a counselor in the Everett School District where she works with a variety of youth in both a teaching and mentoring capacity.
+Lillian is currently a counselor in the Everett School District where she works with youth in both a teaching and counseling capacity.
 Throughout her career Lillian has worked in a variety of child service organizations that has given her a deep appreciation and understanding for human services and what they can do to help families and children.

 Lillian’s job experiences include: serving as the Clinical Director of a Mental Health Center, Regional Coordinator for the Illinois State Board of Education, Education Advisor for the Department of Children and Family Services, and Director and Founder of the CU Project, a center for Latino families and youth.

 At Everett High School she founded the Latin Image Club to help Latino youth bridge barriers to achieve academic success.
 She is also the founder of Neema Counseling, a center that provides mental health counseling, consultation and training regarding youth and family issues.

 For Lillian the day doesn't end when the school bell rings.
 Lillian served and was involved in one of the governors comssions for 6 years.
 She currently Co-chairs the Legislators Educational Opportunity Gap statewide committee, and is a member of the State of Washington’s Achievement Accountability Education Workgroup and the Discipline Task Force.